 Remember that there are options for people of all risk levels.
 If you have a low risk tolerance, you might want to consider something like a certificate of deposit (CD).
 It would earn you more than a savings account and the FDIC insures CDs.

-A retirement plan can help you ensure that you have enough retirement savings to live the life you want to live.
+A retirement plan can help you ensure that you have enough retirement savings to live the life you want after you stop working.
 If you want to put yourself on the path to retirement success, start saving now.
 It doesn’t matter how old you are or how much you’ve already saved.
 There are multiple retirement accounts and the best one(s) for you will depend on your particular situation.
 You should consult with a financial expert if you need help deciding how to allocate your savings.
 But no matter what your retirement plan looks like, stick to it!
 Make saving a priority and don’t let small mistakes or unexpected challenges derail your plan.

 Tips for Creating Your Retirement Plan

 - Are you self-employed?
 You won’t have access to a 401(k) but don’t let that be an excuse to put off retirement savings.
 You can still save by opening a SEP-IRA.
-An SEP-IRA is relatively easy to set up and has flexible rules on annual contributions.
+A SEP-IRA is relatively easy to set up and has flexible rules on annual contributions.

 Photo credit: ©iStock.com/courtneyk, ©iStock.com/PeopleImages, ©iStock.com/c-George